 At the southeastern end of The Green, this small undulating site overlooking Casco Bay was once part of the firing range mounds for Fort Williams.
-It currently hosts a relatively large diversity of early successional plant species, including sweet fern, common juniper, northern bayberry, various brambles, eastern red cedar, staghorn sumac, cherry and birch trees.
+It now hosts a large variety of early successional plants, including sweet fern, common juniper, northern bayberry, various brambles, Eastern red cedar, staghorn sumac, and cherry and birch trees.

 Featured Problematic Plant: climbing nightshade (Solanum dulcamara)

-Native to moist thickets in Eurasia, climbing nightshade is a vine-like shrub that roots in as it creeps along the ground until reaching a fence or other plant, which it then climbs for support in order to reach more light.
-Although it can grow 6-10′ or more each year, all above-ground parts die back to the woody base each fall, from where it reemerges the following spring (much like swallow-wort).
-Its green, spade-shaped leaves turn eggplant-purple in autumn and have an unpleasant odor when crushed.
-Attractive violet and yellow flowers bloom from late spring into early autumn, maturing into bright red fleshy berries that are consumed by many mammals and birds.
+Native to moist thickets in Eurasia, climbing nightshade is a vine-like shrub that takes root as it creeps along the ground until reaching a fence or other plant, which it then climbs for support to reach more light.
+Although it can grow 6 to 10 feet tall (or higher) each year, all above-ground parts die back to the woody base each fall, from where it reemerges the following spring (much like swallow-wort).
+Its green, spade-shaped leaves turn eggplant-purple in autumn, and have an unpleasant odor when crushed.
+Attractive violet and yellow flowers bloom from late spring to early autumn, and mature into bright-red, fleshy berries that are consumed by many mammals and birds.

-Nightshade can pull down smaller native vegetation, and seedlings are shade-tolerant, enabling it to invade areas in from woodland edges, posing a threat to native understory plants.
+Nightshade can pull down smaller native vegetation.
+Seedlings are shade-tolerant, which enables the plant to invade areas from woodland edges and pose a threat to native understory plants.
 All parts of the plant are toxic, making it a threat to people and some animals.

 Featured Beneficial Plant: common or pasture juniper (Juniperus communis)